Debt Camel

 What is an “unaffordable” loan?

 The regulator says that a loan is unaffordable if you couldn’t make the repayments without borrowing again.
-This could be borrowing from the same lender, from someone else, getting deeper into your overdraft or by not paying a bill such as a utility bill.
+This could be borrowing from the same lender, from someone else, getting deeper into your overdraft or by not paying a bill.

-Often the first few loans may have been just about affordable, but Provident should have realised their loans were making your life more difficult when you kept getting more loans.
+Often the first few loans may have been just about affordable, but the lender should have realised their loans were making your life more difficult when you kept getting more loans.

 If you were struggling, your agent should have suggested that you could repay the current one a lot more slowly with no extra interest being added.
 But too often people were just offered another larger loan.